rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 * Allow administration of client sessions by the business application
 * Optionally track client session time

-Now lets address each of these requirements, using custom development / out-of-the-box options available to us.
+Now let us address each of these requirements, using custom development / out-of-the-box options available to us.

-1. **Entry point**: Develop a custom Red5 pro web application for the solution, which will be used as a entry point to Red5 pro media server by the participants.A custom webapp will allow the implemtation of custom business logic as and when needed.
+1. **Entry point**: Develop a custom Red5 pro web application for the solution, which will be used as an entry point to the media server by the participants.
+A custom webapp will allow the implementation of custom business logic as and when needed.

 > It is important to note that the business application server should assign stream names for each participant in the application and it should be unique across the system.

 2. **Authenticate users**: Implement security on the webapp using [Red5 pro simple auth plugin](https://www.red5pro.com/docs/server/authplugin.html)'s [roundtrip validation](https://github.com/red5pro/red5pro-simple-auth-plugin/blob/master/red5proroundtripauthvalidator.md) mechanism.

-Both participants will login into the business application and get assigned a session token.
+Both participants will log in into the business application and get assigned a session token.
 They will then connect to the custom webapp using the token.
 The webapp will use the auth plugin to authenticate participants.

 3. **Tracking the state of clients**: When you have a custom webapp you have more control over the behaviour of the application.
-In this case we will be leverging the Red5 pro [MultiThreadedApplicationAdapter](http://red5.org/javadoc/red5-server/org/red5/server/adapter/MultiThreadedApplicationAdapter.html) callback handlers to add functionality.
-You can checkout [this documentation](https://www.red5pro.com/docs/serverside-guide/streams.html#2-red5-pro-stream-action-callbacks-in-application-adapter) on the different handlers available to a webapp.
+In this case, we will be leveraging the Red5 pro [MultiThreadedApplicationAdapter](http://red5.org/javadoc/red5-server/org/red5/server/adapter/MultiThreadedApplicationAdapter.html) callback handlers to add functionality.
+You can check out [this documentation](https://www.red5pro.com/docs/serverside-guide/streams.html#2-red5-pro-stream-action-callbacks-in-application-adapter) on the different handlers available to a webapp.

 For our use case, we are only interested in two handlers - `streamBroadcastStart` and `streamBroadcastClose`.